Running a CEL program compiled to Wasm

 Host extensions

-Register host-provided functions that the CEL expression can call:
+Register host-provided functions that the CEL expression can call.
+Extensions are declared at compile time and implemented at runtime:

 #![allow(unused)]